 All in all, these shoes are a great all-round option to run with thanks to the vast amount of technology packed into them to help you perform to the best of your ability.

-If you're slightly flat-footed and tired of wearing out the soles of your shoes on the inside then the Adrenaline GTS 21's might be your answer.
+If you're slightly flat-footed and tired of wearing out the soles of your shoes, then the Adrenaline GTS 22s could be the sneakers for you.

-These trainers have been designed to support the inner side of the shoe to help keep your feet straight and subsequently reduce the chance of you falling over and injuring yourself.
+These trainers have been designed to support the inner side of the shoes to help keep your feet straight and subsequently reduce the chance of you falling over and injuring yourself.

-One of the biggest pros of these shoes is the immense amount of cushioning and support they include which should keep you comfortable and protected across all manner of distances, from 5k's to 10k's and so on.
+One of the biggest pros of these shoes is the immense amount of cushioning and support they provide which, Brooks boasts, means you get a soft landing each and every step you take.

 Best Road Running Shoes - Nike Air Zoom Alphafly Next%